• Home

 We begin with Peter and Lori sharing some of the most important recent animal news stories, including the introduction of the California Cruelty Free Cosmetics Act, drug users are abusing animals to obtain their medications, wild animals are going to be banned in UK traveling circuses, and the success of wildlife bridges and underpasses in […]

-Filed Under: 2018 Show Archive, Animal rights, Buterflies, Snakes, Africa, Dogs, Elephants, General Information Tagged With: Lions, Dogs, Wild animals, Law, hunting
+Filed Under: Animal rights, Buterflies, 2018 Show Archive, Snakes, Africa, Dogs, Elephants, General Information Tagged With: hunting, Dogs, Law, Lions, Wild animals

 Animals Today March 3, 2018: Overweight dogs and cats.
 Microchip your pets.
 The first elephants in America.
 International Society for Animal Rights.